Privacy Policy

 - Operate, secure and improve the Site and any future mobile app.

-- Facilitate networking — share limited professional contact details (name, company, role, LinkedIn) with other confirmed attendees so you can follow up after the dinner.
+- Facilitate networking — share limited professional contact details (name, company, role, professional profile link) with other confirmed attendees so you can follow up after the dinner.

 - Send marketing emails/SMS you opt into; you may unsubscribe at any time.